cph-cachet/carp.sensing-flutter/carp_core/README.md

 [![github stars](https://img.shields.io/github/stars/cph-cachet/carp.sensing-flutter.svg?style=flat&logo=github&colorB=deeppink&label=stars)](https://github.com/cph-cachet/carp.sensing-flutter)
 [![MIT License](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)

+This package is one of the software components in the the overall [Copenhagen Research Platform (CARP)](https://carp.cachet.dk).

 This library contains the [CARP core](https://github.com/cph-cachet/carp.core-kotlin) model as implemented in Dart.
 It contains the domain model for the [carp_mobile_sensing](https://pub.dev/packages/carp_mobile_sensing) framework and all of its supporting libraries, packages, etc.

-This package does nothing on its own.
+This library does nothing on its own.

 ## Documentation

+* For an overview of CARP Mobile Sensing (CAMS), see the [CARP Mobile Sensing](https://carp.cachet.dk/cams/) homepage.
+Also see the [carp_mobile_sensing](https://pub.dev/packages/carp_mobile_sensing) framework on pub.dev, as well as the [API documentation](https://pub.dev/documentation/carp_mobile_sensing/latest/).

 * For an overview of all CAMS packages, see [CARP Mobile Sensing in Flutter](https://github.com/cph-cachet/carp.sensing-flutter).